twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

    Pressing [HOME] will exit the program and return the calc to the Home Screen.

-NOTE: this program was not explicitly designed to be used with zoom windows with sizes other than 158x76px, which is the size used on TI-89s.
-It's also not meant to be used in split-screen modes.
+NOTE: this program was not explicitly designed to be used with zoom windows with sizes other than 158x76px, which is the size used on TI-89s in full screen graphing mode.
+It's not meant to be used in split-screen modes.
 However, Quickzoom seems to work mostly fine anyways on different screen sizes, so it may not be a huge problem.

 If you want to use this on a TI-92/Voyage 200, just open the program with the Program Editor and replace the first two "158"s to your viewing window's width